Mega Man Battle Network 4: Gameplay

-Battle Network 4 greatly differs from Battle Network 3 in many ways, the most notable of which is the concept of DoubleSoul (Soul Unison in the original).
+Battle Network 4 differs from Battle Network 3 in many ways, the most notable of which is the concept of DoubleSoul (Soul Unison in the original).
 DoubleSoul is similar to how the classic-style Mega Man could acquire the weapons of the Robot Masters that he has defeated: by using DoubleSoul, Mega Man.EXE could use the powers of other NetNavis in the same manner as how classic Mega Man could use the powers of the Robot Masters through their weapons.
 To perform a DoubleSoul, which lasts for a temporary amount of time (three turns), however, a chip must be sacrificed for the battle.

+Some Double Soul examples and their abilities are:

+Roll Soul: Obtained from Roll after defeating her in the second tournament.
+Requires a Healing chip as a sacrifice.
+Only available in Red Sun version.

+Each chip used will heal 10 HP, and the Charge Shot becomes Roll Arrow, which causes 20 HP of damage.

+Proto Soul: Obtained from Protoman after defeating him in the fourth tournament.
+Requires a Sword chip as a sacrifice.
+Only available in Blue Moon version.

+Each Sword chip will get a boost of damage.
+The Charge Shot turns into Long Sword, which causes 60 HP of damage and goes through 2 panels in straight path.

 Another key feature is that it takes a minimum of three playthroughs of the game's main story mode in order to uncover all of its secrets - although many criticize the game for the same reason.
 After each playthrough, a player is permitted to either continue with their existing game or to start a new game at a higher level of difficulty, although any save at a higher level of difficulty will overwrite a save of the lower level.
-Thus, it is very important for those players who want to collect all chips and power-ups to be sure that all blue/purple mystery datas and all V1 virus' chips and program advances have been collected before starting Level 2.
+Thus, it is important for players who want to collect all chips and power-ups to be sure that all blue/purple mystery data and all V1 virus' chips and program advances have been collected before starting Level 2.
 The same is true for going on to Level 3.